cgyireh1/Empowering-Girlls-in-STEM/README.md

    - F1 Score: 0.9143, indicating a good balance between precision and recall.
    - Specificity: 0.9684, showing the model's effectiveness at correctly identifying students who are likely not pursue STEM.

-3. **Confusion Matrix**: The confusion matrices reveal how well the models distinguish between students likely to pursue STEM careers and those who are not.
-A lower number of false positives and false negatives in the optimized model suggests better classification performance.
+3. **Confusion Matrix**: The confusion matrices show how well the models distinguish between students likely to pursue STEM careers and those not.
+A lower number of false positives and false negatives in the optimized model suggesting a better classification performance.

 ### Instructions for Running the Notebook
 1. **Loading the Notebook**: